Dota: Dragon's Blood: Book Two (2022)

-Book 3 (2022)
+Book Three (2022)

 Production

 The series was announced by Netflix on 17 February 2021.
 It is a joint collaboration between South Korean studio Mir and American company Kaiju Boulevard.
-Production Reve which is another studio in South Korea provided the animation services for Book One while Studio Mir took over for Book Two.
+Production Reve, another South Korean studio, provided the animation services for Book One while Studio Mir took over for Books Two and Three.
 The animation style is a blend of anime and Western animation.

 Release

 Dota: Dragon's Blood debuted on March 25, 2021, on Netflix.
 A teaser trailer was released on February 19, followed by a full trailer on March 1.
 A promotional video, titled "Basshunter Dota Revival", was released on YouTube alongside the show's debut.
 In it, Swedish musician Basshunter is singing "Vi sitter i Ventrilo och spelar DotA" while playing Dota 2, with scenes from Dragon's Blood shown in between.
 During The International 2021 immediately following a trailer for season two, a video with 2D animation from Studio Mir was shown revealing original character Marci was being added to Dota 2 as a playable hero.
 Marci was added to the game as a part of gameplay update 7.30e on October 28.

 A second season was announced on April 19, 2021.
 Originally set for release on January 6, 2022, Book Two premiered on January 18.
 A third season premiered on August 11, 2022.